ritish26/SavingsAccount/README.md

 Projection Flow
 1. We run a background service that listens to the event stream(ChangeLog) we have subscribed to in EventStoreDB.
 	When EventStoreDB publishes an event, the background service listens for it and pushes it to a (changeLog) stream.
+2. We use the Observer Design Pattern to subscribe to EventStoreDB and monitor it for any new incoming events.
-2. From the change log stream, the events are transferred to the tenant log stream(changeLogTenantStream), which contains tenant-specific events.
+3. From the change log stream, the events are transferred to the tenant log stream(changeLogTenantStream), which contains tenant-specific events.
 	These events are then processed and sent to the projection system, where they are mapped from EventStoreDB to MongoDB.
 	We maintain a checkpoint of the last processed event to ensure efficient event processing and prevent duplication.
+4. We used concept of ViewBuilder.
+ViewBuilder manages projections by retrieving, modifying, and maintaining consistent read models in a CQRS/Event Sourcing system.
-3. The projection process updates MongoDB with the latest state, ensuring that all data is synchronized and query-optimized.
+5. The projection process updates MongoDB with the latest state, ensuring that all data is synchronized and query-optimized.

 Tracing and Logging